lsst-ts/ts_scheduler/docs/scheduler.rst

 LSST Scheduler
 ===================================

-The LSST Scheduler is a complex software that relies on a series of submodules for properly functioning.
+The LSST Scheduler is a complex software that relies on a series of submodules to properly function.
 Some of them provides the interface with the (S)OCS while others provides access to crucial telemetry information, about the system and the environment.